 4. Dell DW316

-The Dell DW316 is an external USB DVD drive for Mac that allows you to play or burn CDs and DVDs on your MacBook Pro or iMac that do not have built-in optical drives.
+The Dell DW316 is an external USB DVD player for Mac that allows you to play or burn CDs and DVDs on your MacBook Pro or iMac that do not have built-in optical drives.
 It features a slim, portable design that makes it easy to take on-the-go and includes a USB 2.0 interface for easy plug-and-play compatibility with most PCs and laptops.

-This MacBook DVD drive supports a wide variety of disc formats, be it CD-R/RW, DVD±R/RW, DVD±R DL, and DVD-RAM.
+This MacBook DVD player drive supports a wide variety of disc formats, be it CD-R/RW, DVD±R/RW, DVD±R DL, and DVD-RAM.
 It also features a data transfer rate of up to 24x for CD-ROM and up to 8x for DVD-ROM, allowing for fast disc read speeds.